plaidpants/ANKH-VR/README.md

   sdcard\Android\data\com.SwivelChairGames.ANHK-VR\files\u4\AVATAR.EXE <- you should have this file at this directory location along with all the other files

 This project does not contain any copyrighted game assets or code or text or graphics or fonts or any other intellectual property related to Ultima 4 it relies completely on the files from the original game.
-This project is not licensed by Orign Systems or Electronic Arts.
+This project is not licensed by Origin Systems or Electronic Arts.